btindol/containerapps-albumapi-python/README.md

 # To Do Next:
 #######
 1) attach api managment O AUTH addition as well as adding the rate limit factor
-2) Make the next js app use api managment route
+2) Make the next js app use api managment route *** done
 3) make next js have auth
 4) might have to pay but enable front door which isnt allowd without subscription
 5) make the flask app structure actual model controller service and open api specs, bring in enviornment variables to do something like open api.